 Retention and access to stored data

-ANPR cameras from police forces submit copies of vehicle registration marks to the National ANPR Data Centre (NADC) daily.
-ANPR data from each police force is stored together with similar data from other forces for a period of two years.
+At present around 11000 ANPR cameras nationally, submit around 50 million ANPR ‘read’ records to national ANPR systems daily.
+ANPR data from each police force is stored together with similar data from other forces for a period of one year.

-We have clear rules to control access to ANPR data to ensure that access is for legitimate investigation purposes.
+National ANPR Standards for Policing and Law Enforcement (NASPLE) and National Compliance and Audit Standards for Law Enforcement ANPR (Audit Standards) provide clear rules to control access to ANPR data to ensure that access is for legitimate investigation purposes.
 Members of staff only have access to ANPR data if it is relevant to their role and the majority of those who have permission may only do so for a maximum period of 90 days from the date it was collected.
-Some staff are authorised to access data for up to 2 years subject to authorisation of a senior officer.
+Some staff are authorised to access data for up to a year subject to authorisation of a senior manager.

 Searches of ANPR data can confirm whether vehicles associated with a known criminal has been in the area at the time of a crime and can dramatically speed up investigations.